-This section contains the warranty period for your product and the IBM Statement of Limited Warranty.
+This section contains the warranty period for your product, information about obtaining warranty service and support, and the IBM Statement of Limited Warranty.

-Warranty Period
+Warranty period

 Contact your place of purchase for warranty service information.
 Some IBM Machines are eligible for on-site warranty service depending on the country or region where service is performed.